Hello, how can we help you?

 Step 7 - Data source

 In this step, the data sources of the form that is being imported will be displayed.
-The system will check if the data sources exist already; if they do, it will select them automatically, but allows for editing the information.
+The system will check if the data sources exist already; if they do, the system will select them automatically, but this information can be changed.

 If there are no data sources, the fields will stay blank.